 “The sentencing gap reflects unmeasured differences in offense severity — Black defendants commit more serious versions of the same crimes, and the Sentencing Commission’s controls do not capture this.”

 Three data points destroy this argument.
-First: Rehavi and Starr analyzed 58,000+ cases and found the disparity is primarily driven by prosecutorial charging decisions, not offense severity — prosecutors invoke mandatory minimums at higher rates for Black defendants arrested for identical conduct (Journal of Political Economy, 2014).
-Second: The Sentencing Commission controlled for drug quantity, weapon involvement, role in the offense, and every other legally relevant severity measure.
+First — Rehavi and Starr analyzed 58,000+ cases and found the disparity is mainly driven by prosecutorial charging decisions, not offense severity.
+Prosecutors trigger mandatory minimums at higher rates for Black defendants arrested for identical conduct (Journal of Political Economy, 2014).
+Second — the Sentencing Commission controlled for drug quantity, weapon involvement, role in the offense, and every other legally relevant severity measure.
 The 19.1% gap persisted after all of them.
-Third: The wrongful conviction data runs in the opposite direction — Black Americans are 53% of all exonerations while 13% of the population (National Registry of Exonerations).
+Third — the wrongful conviction data runs in the opposite direction.
+Black Americans are 53% of all exonerations while making up 13% of the population (National Registry of Exonerations).
 The system is not catching more serious Black offenders.
 It is catching and punishing Black men more harshly, period.

 The Wrongful Conviction Dimension

-The sentencing gap is compounded by a wrongful conviction rate that falls disproportionately on Black Americans.
-The National Registry of Exonerations, maintained by the University of Michigan Law School, has documented that Black Americans constitute approximately 53% of all exonerations, despite constituting 13% of the population.
+The sentencing gap is made worse by a wrongful conviction rate that falls heavily on Black Americans.
+The National Registry of Exonerations, maintained by the University of Michigan Law School, has documented that Black Americans make up roughly 53% of all exonerations despite being 13% of the population.

-For murder exonerations specifically, Black defendants are approximately seven times more likely to be wrongfully convicted than white defendants.
-These wrongful convictions are produced by specific, identifiable failures (National Registry of Exonerations, University of Michigan Law School):
+For murder exonerations, the numbers are even starker.
+Black defendants are roughly seven times more likely to be wrongfully convicted than white defendants.
+These wrongful convictions come from specific, identifiable failures (National Registry of Exonerations, University of Michigan Law School).

-Each of these failure modes has been documented, studied, and, in many jurisdictions, left unreformed.
+Each of these failure modes has been documented, studied, and in many places left unreformed.

 The Wrongful Conviction Disparity